LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

       }

-In the code above, you may have noticed few things:
+In the code above, notice the following:

 #.
 That we need to use the ``interface`` keyword to define our interface, ``Feedable``.
 #. ``eat`` only has a signature.
 We are NOT allowed to provide a body for methods defined in interfaces.